Our team is made up of three groups:

-Benji is a lawyer with the CWHWC legal advice clinic.
-They graduated from the University of British Columbia in 2017, and were called to the bar in 2019.
-At the clinic, they provide free criminal and family law legal advice, advice on acquiring PWD status, and notarize name change and other forms.
+Gwendolyn is a lawyer with the CWHWC legal advice clinic.
+She graduated from the University of British Columbia in 2017, and was called to the bar in 2019.
+At the clinic, she provides free criminal and family law legal advice, advice on acquiring PWD status, and notarizes name change and other forms.

 Adam Lynes-Ford is thrilled to support the Centre’s work by serving on the board.
 As a trans person, he knows how hugely important it can be to access care that feels safe and celebratory of trans and genderqueer folks and is grateful for the role the Centre plays in making that possible.

 Hlamomsim Anon is a Gitxsan 2s femme hailing from the village of Anspayaxw.
 This Matriarch has a lot of professional experience facilitating culturally relevant sexual health educational sessions.
 The work they are most proud of is as Nixdaa, or Aunty, building and nurturing community connections.
 Things that ignite their passion are: gender freedom, making/birthing/raising babies, fluevogs, taking up space, ancestral magic, big earrings (big hoops, bigger dreams) & being a hype man for my peoples.